 5. Better Doctor-patient Communication With Augmented Reality And Telemedicine

-Telemedicine solutions as HIPAA Video application that our team has developed make doctor-patient consultations much accessible.
+Telemedicine solutions as Telemedicine application that our team has developed make doctor-patient consultations much accessible.
 The next level of telehealth development is using AR for conducting remote video conferencing with the doctor.
-Such AR telehealth apps and software are going to make communication between doctors and patients to new levels of convenience combining, for example, interactive voice recording, speech recognition and capabilities to locate pain and better diagnose.
+Such AR telehealth apps and software are going to make communication between doctors and patients to new levels of convenience combining, for example, interactive voice recording, speech recognition and capabilities to locate pain and better diagnosis.

 And it’s quite convenient for patients.
 From one side, for example, if there is a specialist in a foreign country who is an expert on a rare disease, for instance, then they can have a consultation with a patient without that person having to travel all of those miles by plane.